-Tell us a bit about your story and how did you choose a career in marketing.
+Ben, could you tell us a bit about your story and how did you choose a career in marketing?

 I’d say at Avaana, as in many other businesses, my role is not solely marketing.
 When one works in small teams, especially start-ups, the role of marketing seems to go hand in hand with the role of sales.
 So at Avaana, we refer to marketing as the Growth Department.

-I was tasked to work with the general manager to put together our local marketing strategy and execute it with the team and we had fantastic success.
-From there, my journey's taken me to work in fitness centers, nutraceutical companies, several startups and now at Avaana.
+I was tasked to work with the general manager to put together our local marketing strategy and execute it with the team, and we had fantastic success.
+From there, my journey has taken me to work in fitness centres, nutraceutical companies, several startups and now at Avaana.

 Did you study anything related to fitness and health at uni?